marijnh/Eloquent-JavaScript/10_modules.md

 cyclic dependencies are okay.

-The `require` function given [earlier in this chapter](10_modules.html#require) supports this type of dependency cycles.
+The `require` function given [earlier in this chapter](modules#require) supports this type of dependency cycles.
 Can you see how it handles them?
 What would go wrong when a module in a cycle _does_ replace its default `exports` object?

 {{hint